keobox/turic/lesson05/topics.md

   * Verbatim char is still an integer under the hood C handles integers even for string representation.
   * char c = 'A' is a C liter char,
 * String literal.
+* `printf` can print chars passing a number or a char literal.